AIRCentre/julia-web-app-example/README.md

    Then, exit out of julia terminal py pressing `Ctrl+D`.

-   Let's check out what this commands is doing:
+   Let's see what this command is doing:
    - `julia --project`: Starts Julia's terminal interface usning the current directory as the Julia environment.
    - `]`: Enters Julia's package manager interface.
    - `add Dash`: Installs the Dash package as a dependency of the project.

+   > **Important!**<br>
-   Installing packages using the curent directory as the Julia environment will create two files called `Project.toml` and `Manifest.toml`. `Project.toml` holds dependency information and will be used later on in the containerization of our application.
+   > Installing packages using the curent directory as the Julia environment will create two files called `Project.toml` and `Manifest.toml`. `Project.toml` holds dependency information and will be used later on in the containerization of our application.

 2. **Starting up the application:**